infumap/infumap/docs/deployment/raspberry-pi.md

 ### Install Caddy on Your Raspberry Pi

-In order to serve infumap over HTTPS, you'll need to use a reverse proxy.
-You can run this on either your VPS instance or Raspberry Pi.
-An advantage of running it on the VPS is isolation from the `infumap` processes, particularly if you've disabled `ssh` access to your Raspberry Pi over the WireGuard network.
-It is also easier to set up.
-However, a significant downside is that unencrypted data from your Infumap instance will be exposed to the VPS as requests are served.
-This data is partial and transient, so the security implications are not as big as if the entire data set were available on the VPS at rest.
-Still, it is preferable to avoid this.
+In order to serve Infumap over HTTPS, you need a reverse proxy to terminate TLS.
+You can terminate TLS on either the VPS or the Raspberry Pi.
+This guide uses Caddy on the Raspberry Pi and uses the VPS only for WireGuard and packet forwarding.
+That keeps decrypted HTTP traffic off the VPS and reduces trust in VPS infrastructure.
+Terminating TLS on the VPS can be operationally simpler, but it allows the VPS to inspect plaintext request/response traffic.

 We will use [Caddy](https://caddyserver.com/) for the reverse proxy because it is very easy to use - automatically provisions the TLS certificate and keeps it renewed.